What is the Tracker Mortgage Examination?

 - Do nothing*

 - I am not satisfied with the outcome of the Examination.
 What can I do about this?

 If you are not satisfied with an element of the Examination with respect to your account you can*:

 *Please Note: Picking one of these options does not stop you from choosing another.
 Also if you are not satisfied with an element of the Examination with

 - Request an Appeals Application Pack from the Independent Secretariat

-- Submit a complaint to the Financial Services Ombudsman OR issue proceedings against the Bank
+- Submit a complaint to the Financial Services and Pensions Ombudsman OR issue proceedings against the Bank

 - What do I need to do to receive the redress and compensation amounts detailed in my Redress & Compensation letter?